bestdev1212/go-mongo-microservice/README.md

-# Cinema - Example of Microservices in Go with Docker, Kubernetes and MongoDB
+# Building microservices using Go with Docker, Kubernetes and MongoDB

 ## Overview

-Cinema is an example project which demonstrates the use of microservices for a fictional movie theater.
+An example project which demonstrates the use of microservices for a fictional movie theater.
-The Cinema backend is powered by 4 microservices, all of which happen to be written in Go, using MongoDB for manage the database and Docker to isolate and deploy the ecosystem.
+The backend is powered by 4 microservices, all of which happen to be written in Go, using MongoDB for manage the database and Docker to isolate and deploy the ecosystem.

  * Movie Service: Provides information like movie ratings, title, etc.
  * Show Times Service: Provides show times information.
  * Booking Service: Provides booking information.
  * Users Service: Provides movie suggestions for users by communicating with other services.

-The Cinema use case is based on the project written in Python by [Umer Mansoor](https://github.com/umermansoor/microservices).
+The use case is based on the project written in Python by [Umer Mansoor](https://github.com/umermansoor/microservices).

 The project structure is based in the knowledge learned in: